meceware/meceware.com/docs/fullpage-for-elementor.md

 #### Can I move my license to another server?

 Yes, you can!
 You can *deactivate* your license on your old server and use the same license on your new server.
 Don't forget to *Deactivate*.
 Please see [License Key](#license-key "License Key") section for more information.

+#### How can I deactivate my license if I don't have access to my site?

+You can *deactivate* your license on the <a href="https://www.meceware.com/server/deactivate-fullpage/" target="_blank">deactivation page</a>.
+You will need the domain of your site, your license key and your email you used to purchase the plugin.

 #### How can I generate the invoice for the plugin?